 Location: Greater New York City Area

-* Providing a report explaining the results and if necessary, ways to make continued changes and improvements
+- Report on results and plan ways to make continued changes and improvements

 Jun 2013 – Jul 2016